Length: Isaiah 7 is 25 verses long.

 This was the situation in Isaiah 7.
 King Ahaz of Judah, it must be noted, was a wicked and evil king.
 He came to power in Judah in Pekah's twentieth year on the throne of Israel.
 Ahaz practiced child sacrifice and chased after foreign gods and pagan practices.
 The Canaanite religions often practiced human sacrifice.
 The Philistines practiced child sacrifice.

 God, of course, vehemently denounces human sacrifice (Lev.
 18:21 / Dt.
 12:31), yet Ahaz was an adherent.
-He, like King Manasseh after him, had strayed mightily from the example set by King David.
+He, like King Manasseh after him, had strayed a very long way from the example set by King David.
 In fact, these two kings - Ahaz & Manasseh - were two of the most wicked kings in Judah's history.

 Pekah, the king of Israel, was a usurper who had assassinated King Pekahiah, the rightful king of Israel.
 Pekah was the king's officer before he assassinated his boss and took the crown (II Kings 15:25).
 Rezin and Pekah's attempt on Jerusalem is also mentioned in II Kings 16:5.